Lowe Homers Twice, Rays Hold Off Dodgers 6-4 to Even Series

 Lowe and Joey Wendle each had three RBIs for the Rays, whose six runs and 10 hits were their most over the past 11 postseason games.

-“I think today was a little bit better indicator of the kind of team that we are,” Wendle said.
-“Just a complete win, complete team win, everybody contributing at different parts of the game.”
+“I think today was a little bit better indicator of the kind of team that we are,” said Wendle, who had a two-run double and a sacrifice fly.
+“Just a complete win, complete team win."

 Nick Anderson got four outs for the victory.
 Diego Castillo earned the save when he struck out Taylor, the only batter he faced.